Elon Musk addresses working condition claims in Tesla staff-wide email

 Tesla CEO Elon Musk has shared the results of his own investigation into factory working conditions at the carmaker, following accusations by employee and union advocate Jose Moran made in a Medium post earlier this month.

-Musk’s lengthy email was sent to all Tesla employees, and addresses all of the areas of concern raised by Moran, including safety, compensation and work hours.
-The Tesla CEO said that claims about improper safety controls are unfounded, based on investigation of both Moran’s specific team and the factory in general.
-In fact, Musk says the company’s accident rate is under half that of the larger auto industry on average.
+Musk’s lengthy email was sent to all Tesla employees, and addresses all areas of concern raised by Moran, including safety, compensation and work hours.
+The Tesla CEO said claims about improper safety controls are unfounded, based on investigation of both Moran’s specific team and the factory in general.
+In fact, Musk says the company’s accident rate is less than half that of the larger auto industry on average.

 Musk also charts compensation, factoring in equity-based compensation and benefits to display a considerable pay advantage vs. the big three automakers.
 Of course, that depends on stock remaining stable or improving through vesting periods.
 Regarding work hours, Musk said that the company has dropped overtime hours by 50 percent since last year and hopes to continue to improve those numbers through Model 3 production.